Sixty Parkside

 No analysis available

-In-unit laundry is strongly supported and consistent across the listing remarks.
-Multiple remarks explicitly state 'Full size washer/dryer in unit,' 'full washer/dryer in the unit,' and 'in-unit washer, dryer,' showing this is not a copy-paste anomaly but a repeated, building-level feature across many agents/listings.
+In-unit laundry is strongly and consistently supported across the listings.
+Multiple remarks explicitly mention it, including "full-size washer/dryer in unit," "full washer/dryer in the unit," and "in-unit washer, dryer," indicating this is not just copy-paste checkbox data but a real building feature available to buyers.

 No analysis available